yuvallanger/strife-plot/article.md

 (8–9), the signatures of diversifying selection (10–11), and the spread of divergent QS systems through horizontal gene transfer (3, 12)."

-A proprosed model that explains how such diversity forms introduces an evolutionary ratchet in which the order of divergence in QS signal or receptor matters.
+A proposed model that explains how such diversity forms introduces an evolutionary ratchet in which the order of divergence in QS signal or receptor matters.
-The approach used by Eldar et el. to investigate the interactions between strains was to create a set of differential equations.
+The approach used by Eldar et al. to investigate the interactions between strains was to create a set of differential equations.
 This approach is amenable to mathematical analysis but disregards spatial effects.
-(Eldar et el., 2011)
+(Eldar et al., 2011)

 Stochastic cellular automata simulations were used to investigate social interactions in bacteria, in which a lattice of abstract cells compete with